Embark on a Literary Pilgrimage

 Garden of Heavenly Rest, Fort Pierce, Florida

-Hurston died on January 28, 1960 and was buried in an unmarked grave until Alice Walker, author of The Color Purple, located her resting place ten years later and ordered a headstone, reminding the public of Hurston’s norm-breaking writing.
-Today, visitors can visit her grave in Fort Pierce.
+Hurston died on January 28, 1960, and was buried in an unmarked grave until Alice Walker, author of The Color Purple, located her resting place ten years later and ordered a headstone, reminding the public of Hurston’s norm-breaking writing.
+Today, groups can visit her grave in Fort Pierce.

 Old Courthouse Museum, Monroeville, Alabama